 The study was written by theoretical physicists Javier Castellano e Matthias Neubert of the PRISMA + Cluster of Excellence of the Johannes Gutenberg University of Mainz ,.
 Collaborate with them Adrián Carmona, an Athenea3i fellow in the theoretical physics department of the University of Granada.

 Fourth and Fifth Dimension

 The term fourth dimension refers to an extension further than length, width and depth.
 It implies the need for a further coordinate in addition to the spatial ones, and in the relativity theory, the fourth dimension refers to the time.
 The "fifth dimension" is a further concept, developed in the early 900s by the mathematician Theodor Kaluza.
 It represents an attempt at unification of the gravitational field with the electromagnetic field, through the introduction of a fifth spatial dimension in addition to the four, three spatial and one temporal, foreseen by general relativity.

 We lack the tools to detect this new particle (and the new fifth dimension)

 The researchers argue that this new particle would be able to interact with the Higgs boson and would have a strong similarity to it.
 However, it would be "heavier".
 Too much to be detected by any current collider and particle accelerator.

 The existence of the particle and the fifth dimension would solve many mysteries related to dark matter.

-"If this heavy particle exists, it necessarily connects the visible matter we know with the constituents of dark matter, assuming that dark matter is composed of fundamental fermions, which live in a fifth dimension," explains one of the physicists.
+"If this heavy particle exists, it necessarily connects the visible matter we know with the constituents of dark matter, assuming that dark matter is composed of fundamental fermions, which make up the fifth dimension, or live in it," explains one of the physicists.